ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

 - **GitHub Copilot:** AI pair programmer.
   - **Important Advice for Learners:** It's highly recommended to **disable Copilot completely** while actively learning, as it can prevent you from problem-solving and understanding concepts deeply.
 You can enable it later once you have a solid foundation of programming skills.

-## Getting Started Checklist

-1. ✅ Install VS Code
-2. ✅ Install Basic/Essential extensions first
-3. ✅ Add Frontend or Backend extensions as needed for your current module
-4. ✅ Save your settings using Settings Sync (optional)

 ## Common Issues and Solutions

 - **ESLint with Tailwind**: If you see "Unknown at rule @tailwind" errors: